-Julie is preparing for ministry in Japan.
-She is exploring an opportunity to serve in Tohoku, the area devastated by the earthquake and tsunami of March 2011.
+Julie started serving in Rifu in June 2017.
+Rifu is in the area devastated by the earthquake and tsunami of March 2011.
 Julie has a heart for pre- and elementary school children.
 She was a teaching assistant for early childhood education.
 Her sending church is San Lorenzo Japanese Christian Church in California.

 The Onishis will be serving as church planting missionaries in Japan.
 Kuni is fluent in Japanese.
 He was born and raised in Japan.
 He also speaks English and some Korean.
 Kristen was born in South Korea.
 She